 Book rental is due and should be paid when you register your child.
-Book rental for students at the elementary level is \$95 and may be paid at the school's office.
+Book rental for students at the elementary level is \$90 and may be paid at the school's office.
 Students who qualify for free and reduced lunches also qualify for a waiver of school fees.
-See the section for Food Services for more information about the application for free and reduced lunches.
+A waiver may be filled out.